philemonnwanne/projects/mini-project/readme.md

 </VirtualHost>
 ```

-Save and close the file and then enable the Apache rewrite module and activate the Laravel virtual host with the following command:
+Save and close the file and then enable the Apache rewrite module and activate the Laravel virtual host with the following commands:

 ```
 a2enmod rewrite
+a2dissite 000-default.conf
 a2ensite altschool.conf
 ```